abhayv2/Stellar-data-classification-using-supervised-learning/Notes.md

 The data used in this study are from the Sloan Digital Sky Survey (SDSS), which is a famous astronomical survey that has spent more than 20 years attempting to create incredibly accurate and detailed images and a map of the universe.
 The data represents 100,000 observations of space collected by the SDSS (Sloan Digital Sky Survey).
 Every observation is defined by 17 feature columns and a class column that categorizes it as a star, galaxy, or quasar.

-Logistic Regression:
-In logistic regression, the relationship between the dependent variable and independent variables is modeled using logistic function (also known as the sigmoid function), which gives an S-shaped curve that can be used to model the probability of a binary outcome.
-The coefficients in the logistic regression model represent the change in the log odds of the binary outcome for a unit change in a predictor variable, holding all other predictors constant.

 ## Models